LibEMG/libemg/docs/old_examples/example3/online_classification.md

 ```

 # Output
 Since the std-out flag is true, the classifier will print to the command line.
 The number on the left is the predicted class label with its associated timestamp in milliseconds.
-Note that this same data will be streaming to the specified TCP socket.
+Note that this same data will be streaming to the specified UDP socket.

 ![Alt Text](std-out.gif)